markatots/qMaruPL/README.md

 # qMaruPL.

 # Hello
+Hi.
 I'm Katsuaki Maruno, Otsuka Corporation.
 I'm studying English now.
 This qlik extension enables you to make measures easier to see for non-bi-expert users.
 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/147097916-50d59211-ce0c-4f44-95fb-1450bec2ad2c.png)